coreyphillips/moonshine/README.md

 ## Support

-If you have any questions please feel free to create an issue on [Github](https://github.com/coreyphillips/bitbip/issues), reach out to me on [Twitter](https://twitter.com/coreylphillips) or send an email to support@ferrymanfin.com.
+If you have any questions, feature requests, etc., please feel free to create an issue on [Github](https://github.com/coreyphillips/bitbip/issues) or reach out to me on [Twitter](https://twitter.com/coreylphillips).

-Please forward all feature requests to [Github](https://github.com/coreyphillips/bitbip/issues).

 ## Meta